Computer service agreements are fascinating arrangements – from a business standpoint, an IT standpoint, and an interpersonal relationship standpoint.

 So that math doesn’t make sense: $200 in revenue vs. $400 to acquire the customer.

-So let’s focus instead on the B2B space, on more solid small businesses, that have at least 10 employees, at least 10 to 50 workstations, a few different locations, and a few on-premises servers.
+So let’s focus instead on the B2B space, on more solid small businesses with at least 10 employees, at least 10 to 50 workstations, a few different locations, and a few on-premises servers.

 At this size, these small businesses really need someone to fill the gap between doing things themselves and having a big in-house IT department.
 Many small businesses like this will decide to outsource to small IT companies like yours.